EternalWind/springdoc-protobuf-example/README.md

 # springdoc-protobuf-example

-An example showing how to make springdoc-openapi works with protobuf.
+An example for [my post](https://eternalwind.github.io/tech/2022/05/20/Making-springdoc-openapi-works-with-protobuf.html) on showing how to make springdoc-openapi works with protobuf.